opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/list-to-map.md

 ## Configuration

-The following table describes the configuration options to generate target keys to object mappings:
+The following table describes the configuration options used to generate target keys for the mappings:

 Option | Required | Type | Description
 :--- | :--- | :--- | :---